google-marketing-solutions/ml_toast/README.md

 **🍞 ML-ToAST** is a tool that helps users cluster multilingual search terms captured from different time windows into semantically relevant topics.
-It helps advertisers / marketers surface the topics or *themes* their audience are interested in, so that they can tailor their marketing activities accordingly.
+It helps advertisers / marketers surface the topics or *themes* their audience are interested in, and accordingly tailor their marketing activities.

 Under the hood, the tool relies on Google's
 [Universal Sentence Encoder Multilingual](https://tfhub.dev/google/universal-sentence-encoder-multilingual/3)